Newborn hearing screening

 The aim of the screening programme is to reduce the effects of permanent childhood hearing impairment (PCHI) on the development of speech and communication skills, by achieving early diagnosis and treatment.

-The screening test, which is usually carried out prior to discharge from hospital, involves placing a small soft tipped earpiece in the outer part of a baby’s ear to send clicking sounds to the inner ear.
+The screening test, which is usually carried out before leaving hospital, involves placing a small soft-tipped earpiece in the outer part of a baby’s ear to send clicking sounds to the inner ear.
 Using a computer, the person carrying out the test can see how the baby’s inner ear responds to sound.

 If normal responses are not found, the infant is referred to audiology services for diagnostic tests and further follow up.

 Further information is available in the programme leaflets:

 - Newborn hearing screening leaflet: (well baby) (Public Health Agency website)

 - Newborn hearing screening leaflet: (neonatal baby) (Public Health Agency website)

 In the first week after birth, all babies in Northern Ireland are offered screening for a range of inherited conditions including:

 - cystic fibrosis (CF)